fluent/fluentd-docs-gitbook/plugins/input/udp.md

 |:-----|:--------|:--------|
 | bool | true    | 0.14.23 |

-Removes newline from the end of incoming payload.
+Removes the newline from the end of the incoming payload.

 ### `<parse>` Section